What is it?

 There are many types of cortisone products.
-An allergy to Fluocinonide does not mean you are allergic to all other forms of cortisones
+An allergy to fluocinonide does not mean you are allergic to all other forms of cortisone.

-Skin contact with Fluocinonide is required for it to cause a rash.
-Discontinuation of exposure to products containing Fluocinonide should result in improvement and/or resolution of your dermatitis.
-The most common cause of allergic contact dermatitis from Fluocinonide is corticosteroid creams.
-By law, all products made in the US for topical use have the ingredients listed either on the product package or the box that contains it, so check the labeling of you skin care products and topical medications.
+Skin contact with fluocinonide is required for it to cause a rash.
+Discontinuation of exposure to products containing fluocinonide should result in improvement and/or resolution of your dermatitis.
+The most common cause of allergic contact dermatitis from fluocinonide is corticosteroid creams.
+By law, all products made in the U.S. for topical use have the ingredients listed either on the product package or the box that contains it, so check the labeling of your skin care products and topical medications.
 If there is no information ask your pharmacist.
-At work, request a material safety data sheet (MSDS) to help identify potential sources of exposure.
+At work, request a Safety Data Sheet (SDS) to help identify potential sources of exposure.